rachelkraft/ArchProjTeam1/README.md

 For the Mersenne Twister, Xorshift, and SPCG64 algorithms, we see this trend that the newer architectures generate more MB/s, with the three MacBooks.
 However, with the Ubuntu 18.04, we see a dip in the amount of random numbers generated across the board.

 To see the trend across the different algorithms, we need to look at all this data on the same scale.
+We expect that newer algorithms would generate more MB/s.
+In the image below, we see that Xorshift and Xoroshiro generate the most, between 4000-7000 MB/s.
+Mersenne Twister, generates the least (1000-2500 MB/s), as expected.
+However, although SPCG was developed after Xorshift, it actually generates less, only between 2000-5000 MB/s.
 <img src="Graphing/Shootout_Graphs/shootout_boxcompare_all.png" alt="hi" class="inline"/>
 <img src="Graphing/barchart_compare.png" alt="hi" class="inline"/>